Tag Archives: Ben Johnson

 Bogdanovich’s apt camerawork, shot in black and white, is central to the film and the winning recipe (well, one of them).
 If The Last Picture Show were shot in color or worse yet, colorized, it would detract from the proper mood of sadness.

 Other quiet scenes reveal much about the supporting characters.
-Ruth sadly hangs the wash on her clothesline looking worn and weary while Genevieve grills a cheeseburger in the café, cigarette dangling and her once youthful aspirations slipping away.
+Ruth sadly hangs the wash on her clothesline, looking worn and weary, while Genevieve grills a cheeseburger in the café, cigarette dangling and her once youthful aspirations slipping away.

 The heartiest scenes belong to the younger set as they deal with simmering sexuality and hopes for college.
 Jacy experiments with sex, even sleeping with the man who her mother Lois (Burstyn) is having an affair with.

-The 1950s usually provides a level of nostalgia and good, old-fashioned, carefree Americana.
-The Last Picture Show (1971) thanks to the flawless direction and screenwriting of Bogdanovich and McMurtry instead paints a perfect portrait of misspent youth and shattered dreams.
+The Last Picture Show (1971), thanks to the flawless direction and screenwriting of Bogdanovich and McMurtry, instead paints a perfect portrait of misspent youth and shattered dreams.

 Oscar Nominations: 2 wins-Best Picture, Best Director-Peter Bogdanovich, Best Supporting Actor-Ben Johnson (won), Jeff Bridges, Best Supporting Actress-Cloris Leachman (won), Ellen Burstyn, Best Screenplay-Based on Material from Another Medium, Best Cinematography